ha816/study/information-technology/database/NoSQL/MongoDB.md

 -   a 5-byte  _random value_
 -   a 3-byte  _incrementing counter_, initialized to a random value

 While the BSON format itself is little-endian, the  _timestamp_  and  _counter_  values are big-endian, with the most significant bytes appearing first in the byte sequence.

-In MongoDB, each document stored in a collection requires a unique  [_id](https://docs.mongodb.com/manual/reference/glossary/#term-id)  field that acts as a  [primary key](https://docs.mongodb.com/manual/reference/glossary/#term-primary-key).
-If an inserted document omits the  `_id`  field, the MongoDB driver automatically generates an  [ObjectId](https://docs.mongodb.com/manual/reference/bson-types/#objectid)  for the  `_id`  field.

-This also applies to documents inserted through update operations with  [upsert: true](https://docs.mongodb.com/manual/reference/method/db.collection.update/#upsert-parameter).
+MongoDB 클라이언트는

-MongoDB clients should add an  `_id`  field with a unique ObjectId.
+ should add an  `_id`  field with a unique ObjectId.
 Using ObjectIds for the  `_id`  field provides the following additional benefits:

 -   in the  [`mongo`](https://docs.mongodb.com/manual/reference/program/mongo/#bin.mongo "bin.mongo")  shell, you can access the creation time of the  `ObjectId`, using the  [`ObjectId.getTimestamp()`](https://docs.mongodb.com/manual/reference/method/ObjectId.getTimestamp/#ObjectId.getTimestamp "ObjectId.getTimestamp()")  method.